Blazored/Toast/README.md

 ```

 ### 3. Register and Configure Toasts Component
-Third and finally you will need to register the `<BlazoredToasts />` component in your applications *MainLayout.razor*.
+Add the `<BlazoredToasts />` tag into your applications *MainLayout.razor*.

-With version 2 configuration of toasts is now done using parameters on the `<BlazoredToasts />` component.
+Toasts are configured using parameters on the `<BlazoredToasts />` component.
 The following options are available.

 - InfoClass
 - InfoIconClass